-The Andino Norpatagónica Biosphere Reserve is located in the Argentine provinces of Chubut, Río Negro and Neuquén.
-The biosphere reserve has a total area of 2,226,942 ha (over 5.5 million acres).
+The Andino Norpatagónica Biosphere Reserve is located in northwestern Patagonia and includes the Argentine provinces of Chubut, Río Negro and Neuquén.
+The Biosphere Reserve has a total area of 2,226,942 ha (over 5.5 million acres).

 It also includes ten reserves and protected areas of provincial jurisdiction, as well as additional municipal reserves:

 - Río Azul Natural Protected Area

 - Baguilt Lake Natural Protected Area

 - Cipresal de las Guaitecas Natural Protected Area

 - Baguilt Reservation, Ice River and Lake Huemul

 The landscape is mostly mountainous, dominated by the Andes Mountains in the western areas as well as Sub-Andean plains and plateaus in the eastern areas.

 In the mountainous area, the largest bodies of water include the lakes Nahuel Huapi, Lácar, Traful, Mascardi, Gutierrez, Rivadavia, Puelo, Futalaufquen, among others.
 There is also a network of high density drainage in wide alluvial plains accompanied by various levels of terraces.